joh-ga/RubyCrumbler/README.md

 General:
 * The GUI window cannot be reduced in width so far.
 In general, we recommend opening and using in full-screen mode.
 * Using [threads](https://ruby-doc.org/core-2.5.0/Thread.html) for multiple execution.
-* Adding stemming as a feature in the NLP pipeline.<br>
+* Adding stemming as a feature in the NLP pipeline.
+* We recommend that texts are encoded in UTF-8.<br>

 macOS:
 * The URL in the File Upload area can only be inserted into the field via right click and "paste".
 The shortcut "cmd/ctrl + V" does not work.